fattain-naime/PipraPay/TRADEMARK.md

 # PipraPay Trademark Policy

-The PipraPay name, logo, and overall brand identity are trademarks of QubePlug Bangladesh.
+The PipraPay name, logo, and overall brand identity are trademarks of QubePlug.

 ## What you CAN do
 - Use the PipraPay software under the AGPL v3 license.